department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/dependents.md

 - Unmarried child (including an adopted child or stepchild) who:
   - Is under 18 years old, **or**
   - Is between the ages of 18 and 23 years old and enrolled in school full time, **or**
-  - Became permanently incapable of self-support before they turned 18
+  - Became permanently disabled before they turned 18
 - Parent, if you’re directly caring for them and their income and net worth are below a certain amount

 </div>